mefferr/MT5-Ledger/README.md

 **Fixed Lot Sizing (1 Position Rule)**

 Always 1 position.
-Do not fucking "average in" to a loser.
+Do not "average in" to a loser.
 Averaging in is just doubling down on a thesis the market is actively telling you is wrong.
 Use a strict, fixed lot size relative to your equity.
 When the equity doubles, mechanically double the lot size.
 You only get the right to press your size or stack combos after a verified series of winners and a massive accumulated pip reserve.
 Until then, you are on a strict diet.
 Don't be greedy.

 **Aggressive Trailing SL Based on Local Structure**